 Who’s winning each group

-Groups that candidates are winning by eight or more percentage points, based on median support in available exit polling across Super Tuesday states
+Groups that candidates are winning by six or more percentage points

 Each candidate’s five most and least supportive groups

-Exit polls are results from a survey of voters as they entered randomly selected voting sites in Alabama, California, Maine, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee, Texas, Vermont and Virginia on primary day, March 3.
-Colorado results are based on a phone survey of early voters; polls in California, North Carolina, Tennessee and Texas include phone interviews with early voters.
-The poll was conducted by Edison Media Research for the National Election Pool, The Washington Post and other media organizations.
+These are results from a survey of 2,178 voters as they exited randomly selected voting sites across South Carolina on primary day, Feb.
+29. The poll was conducted by Edison Media Research for the National Election Pool, The Washington Post and other media organizations.
 Results for typical characteristics have a margin of sampling error of plus or minus four percentage points.